madebyjujube/madebyjujube.github.io/src/README.md

 Project Description:

-A web based user interface allowing visitors to record an audio snippet using their voice (5 seconds max).
-The audio will be recorded into a buffer, which they should then rename matching the vowel or onomatopoeia they just recorded.
+A web user interface that allows visitors to record audio snippets, (5 seconds max). the audio will be recorded into a buffer, which they should then rename however they like.
 The file will then be pushed to a server, making it available to other visitors.

 Audio files will live in the server, and be displayed on the front-end using a 3D force directed graph.